What's going on

 I hold a PhD from the University of Duisburg-Essen and Diploma (Diplom-Informatiker, MSc equivalent) in Computer Science from the University of Dortmund.
 I am a BCS Fellow as well as a Fellow of the Higher Education Academy.

-OMINOI am the University of Wolverhampton's Principle Investigator of the EU Horizon Europe Marie Skłodowska Curie Staff Exchange project OMINO (Overcoming Multilevel INformation Overload).
+OMINOI am the PI of the EU Horizon Europe Marie Skłodowska Curie Staff Exchange project OMINO (Overcoming Multilevel INformation Overload).
 In this project, we apply information retrieval, retrieval-augmented generation and generative AI to tackle information overload.
 Quartz ITN I was the University of Bedfordshire's Principal Investigator of the EU H2020 Innovative Training Network QUARTZ (Quantum Information Access and Retrieval Theory), which is concerned with formal approaches to Information Access and Retrieval based on the quantum mechanical framework.
 Furthermore, I have been leading and working in several national and international research and knowledge transfer projects.

 Research Interests